an-mendes/crud-app/README.md

-# CRUD aplikacija napravljena u Node.js-u s Express.js frameworkom i EJS template engineom
+# CRUD application built in Node.js with Express.js framework and EJS template engine

-## Funkcionalnosti
+## Functionalities:
-- **Pretraživanje i Sortiranje**
+- **Search and sorting**
-- **Dodavanje Proizvoda**
+- **Adding products**
-- **Uređivanje i Brisanje**
+- **Editing and deleting products**

-### Instalacija / Potrebni programi:
+### Installation and dependencies:
-- Node.js i npm
+- Node.js and npm
 - SQLite

-1. Kloniranje repozitorija:
+### Kloniranje repozitorija:
-2. Navigirajte u repozitorij pomoću cd
+1. Navigate to the repository using cd
-3. Pokrenite: npm install
+2. Run: npm install
-4. Pokrenite: node app.js ili npm start
+3. Run: node app.js or npm start
-5. Otvorite http://localhost:3000 u web pregledniku
+4. Open http://localhost:3000 in a web browser